The Prizefighter and the Lady

-The Prizefighter and the Lady is a 1933 pre-Code Metro-Goldwyn-Mayer romance film starring Myrna Loy and the professional boxers Max Baer, Primo Carnera, and Jack Dempsey.
+The Prizefighter and the Lady is a 1933 pre-Code Metro-Goldwyn-Mayer romance film directed by Howard Hawks and W. S. Van Dyke starring Myrna Loy and the professional boxers Max Baer, Primo Carnera, and Jack Dempsey.
 The film was adapted for the screen by John Lee Mahin and John Meehan from a story by Frances Marion.
 Marion was nominated for an Academy Award for Best Writing, Original Story.